planetlabs/planet-client-python/docs/cli/cli-subscriptions.md

 ### Subscriptions Request

-Once you've got all your sub-blocks of JSON saved you're ready to make a complete subscriptions request with the `subscriptions request` command:
+Once you've got all your sub-blocks of JSON saved you’re ready to make a complete subscriptions request with the `subscriptions request` command:

 ```